-Note: This requirement does not apply to the NVIDIA vGPU software license server.
-All releases in this release family of NVIDIA vGPU software are compatible with all releases of the license server.
+Note: You must use NVIDIA License System with every release in this release family of NVIDIA vGPU software.
+All releases in this release family of NVIDIA vGPU software are incompatible with all releases of the NVIDIA vGPU software license server.